skorebrits/raspberrypi_poweroff/README.md

-# Poweroff a raspberry pi with a physicalla attached button
+# Poweroff a raspberry pi with a physically attached button